Cell culture refers to the removal of cells from an animal or plant and their subsequent growth in a favorable artificial environment.

 Cell lines of a finite life are usually diploid and maintain some degree of differentiation.

-The fact that such cell lines senesce after approximately thirty cycles of division means it is essential to establish a system of Master and Working banks in order to maintain such lines for long periods.
+The fact that such cell lines senesce after approximately thirty cycles of division means it is essential to establish a system of Master and Working banks to maintain such lines for long periods.

 Continuous cell lines that can be propagated indefinitely generally have this ability because they have been transformed into tumour cells.